mahdyfo/learobot/README.md

 repeat of a reply to a word = a count of words of the sentence, that reply refers to them = b

 a is much more important than b.
-Because two persons replied the same to a sentence. so it has about 70% importance. sum of b has 30% importance.
+Because two persons replied the same to a sentence. so it has about 60% importance. b has 40% importance.

-(70% * a) + (30% * b) = score
+(60% * SUM(a)) + (40% * b) = score

 If score is more than a certain value, it should send the reply to user.